coltonsellers/Overgrown/README.md

+# Overgrown

+A web extension that grows vines, plants, flowers, etc. across your browser the longer you have specific tabs open.
+The overgrowth will begin to block elements of the screen and encourage users to step away or be mindful of how long they spend on these tabs.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.